 Although teams do see the value of having regular Retrospectives sessions for continuous improvement; Managers, and performance-oriented executives (CxO's) usually have a hard time to really see the monetary and overall value of having regular Agile Retrospectives sessions and are usually dismissive of the Agile ceremony.

-We decided to write a blog post to share some thoughts about "The Business Value of Agile Retrospectives".
+We decided to write a blog post to share some thoughts about:

 Agile Retrospectives for continuous improvement.